Brandon-Everhart/AngryIDA/README.md

 - No: Installing pip is straightforward and help can be found online.

 **6. angr is installed and working?**
-- Yes: You got off easy!
-Skip to the next step.
+- Yes: Skip to the next step.
 - No: Try this...
     + Install Microsoft Visual Studio 2017 (Really you just need the developer command prompt)
     + Install the Microsoft Visual C++ Compiler for Python 2.7